netdata/netdata/logsmanagement/README.md

 </a>

-Logs management introduces minimal extra dependencies: `flex` and `bison` packages are required to build Fluent Bit and that's it!
+Logs management introduces minimal extra package dependencies: `flex` and `bison` packages are required to build Fluent Bit and that's it!

+However, there may be some exceptions to this rule as more collectors are added to the logs management engine, so if a specific collector is disabled due to missing dependencies, refer to this section.

+### systemd collector

-However, if systemd development libraries are missing at build time, the systemd log collector will not be available.
+If systemd development libraries are missing at build time, the systemd log collector will not be available.
 This can be fixed by installing the missing libraries prior to building the agent:

 Debian / Ubuntu: